Centennial Park (Davenport, Iowa): History

 The site where Centennial Park now sits is a former landfill used by the city of Davenport until 1975.
 The north part of the property was the location of a rail yard and the southern portion was used as a festival ground in the late 20th century, with a few commercial buildings on the west side of the property.
 The park's construction was a part of a $100 million project called River Vision that was passed by the city council in 2004.
 The 33000 sqft skate board park was the first element of the park that opened in 2006.
 It was designed by SITE Design Group Inc., of Tempe, Arizona.
 The basketball courts, concession stand and stage were opened in 2009.
-The last three commercial buildings on the site were torn down the same year to make way for the spraypark that was constructed in 2010.
+The last three commercial buildings on the site were torn down the same year to make way for the spray park that was constructed in 2010.
 In late 2010 and early 2011 part of what was the festival grounds was paved for parking and the rest is being seeded for an open green space.